TheKrowi/Krowi_AchievementFilter/Changelogs/Wago.md

 - More PvP achievements (6)
 - Pet Battle achievements (1)
 - Misc achievements (7)
+- Option to automatically adjust the summary achievements list to fit the space without showing a scroll bar

 ### Changed
 - Tons of back end changes